lawderp/100-days-of-code/r1-log.md

 ### R1D10
 [NBA-players] - Started work to trigger input to transition out upon results: created new bottom button component that focuses input onClick.
 Now need to figure out how to animate input in & out...

+### R1D11
+[NBA-players] - Figured out how to animate input to a 3rd state using react-pose.
+Started to investigate why onChange is being called onBlur for Downshift.